teradici/pcoip-agent-azure-templates/azure/README.md

-# Deploying a Teradici PCoIP Agent on Microsoft Azure
+# Deploying Teradici Cloud Access Software on Microsoft Azure

-Use these steps to deploy a Virtual Machine on Azure, running Windows Server 2016, and the latest (v2.8) Teradici PCoIP Standard or Graphics agent.
+Use these steps to deploy a Virtual Machine on Azure, running Windows Server 2016, and the latest (v2.8) [Teradici Cloud Access Software](http://www.teradici.com/products-and-solutions/pcoip-products/cloud-access-software) - Standard Edition or Graphics Edition.

-All necessary resources required to run the Teradici PCoIP agent will be created and configured in your Azure subscription under a new resource group.
+All resources required to run the Teradici PCoIP Standard or Graphics agent (components of Teradici Cloud Access Software) will be created and configured in your Azure subscription under a new resource group.

 Once deployed you will be able to connect to the Teradici PCoIP agent using the Teradici PCoIP client.

 ## Before You Begin

 * Setup a Microsoft Azure account and ensure you have permissions to create new resource groups and resources.
 If you don't already have an account, you can sign up for a [free Microsoft Azure account](https://azure.microsoft.com/free/).
-* Obtain a [Registration code](http://connect.teradici.com/cas-trial) for a Teradici PCoIP Standard or Graphics agent.
+* Use an existing or [trial](http://connect.teradici.com/cas-trial) Registration code for a Teradici PCoIP Standard or Graphics agent.
 * Download and install the [Teradici PCoIP Client](http://www.teradici.com/product-finder/client-downloads).

 ## Deploy the PCoIP Agent

-Choose whether you want to deploy a Teradici PCoIP **Standard** or **Graphics** agent and deploy it to Azure by clicking the Deploy to Azure button.
+Choose whether you want to deploy a Teradici PCoIP Standard or Graphics agent and deploy it to Azure by clicking the *Deploy to Azure* button.

+By clicking one of the *Deploy to Azure* buttons below you accept the terms of the Teradici Cloud Access Software [End User License Agreement](http://www.teradici.com/pdf/teradici-cloud-access-software-eula.pdf).

-* To deploy a Teradici PCoIP **Standard** agent, on a [Standard_D2_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general) type virtual machine, click
+* To deploy a Teradici PCoIP **Standard** agent, on a [Standard_D2_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general)\* type virtual machine, click

     <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fdevtemplatestore.blob.core.windows.net%2Ftemplates%2Fmaster%2Fdeployments%2Fazure%2Fsa%2Fazuredeploy.json"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-* To deploy a Teradici PCoIP **Graphics** agent, on a [NV6](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu) type virtual machine, click
+* To deploy a Teradici PCoIP **Graphics** agent, on a [NV6](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu)\* type virtual machine, click

     <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fdevtemplatestore.blob.core.windows.net%2Ftemplates%2Fmaster%2Fdeployments%2Fazure%2Fga%2Fazuredeploy.json"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-Now follow the steps below:
+\* See [Azure Pricing Guide](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) for the relevant virtual machine types.

+Next follow these steps:

-* When prompted by the Azure portal, enter you Azure credentials.
+* When prompted by the Azure portal, enter your Azure credentials.
 * When presented with the Azure Custom deployment screen, set these options
     * *Subscription:* Select your subscription.
     * *Resource group:* Select *Create new*, then enter a resource group name (for example *teradici_trial*).